 What Injuries Were Sustained During This Accident?

 After the accident, Mrs Q sought dental treatment.
 She had suffered a chipped tooth as well as various cuts to her mouth.
-Whilst a chipped tooth may be cosmetically undesirable, as an injury they do not often lead to other complications or incidences.
+Whilst a chipped tooth may be cosmetically undesirable, as an injury, they do not often lead to other complications or incidents.

 In many cases, the biggest consequence of a chipped tooth injury is the cosmetic effect and the impact that this can have on things such as a person’s smile or even their self-esteem.
-After chipping a tooth, the first thing to do is to visit a dentist to get your broken tooth evaluated, and have a range of treatment options put forward.
+After chipping a tooth, the first thing to do is to visit a dentist to have your broken tooth evaluated and explore treatment options.

 The Allegation And Establishing Liability

 The crisp manufacturers admitted liability for Mrs Q’s accident.
 However, rather than offering her a reasonable amount of compensation for her ordeal, they offered her a £50 voucher to spend on their products.
-However, Mrs Q felt this was not acceptable compensation considering the pain and suffering she endured.
+Given her experience, Mrs Q felt this was not acceptable compensation considering the pain and suffering she endured.
 As such, she pursued a broken tooth claim for compensation.

 For more information about establishing liability after having your teeth broken in an accident, get in touch with our team at any time.
-They can offer free legal advice and could potentially connect you with one of our expert solicitors.
+They can offer free legal advice and may be able to connect you with one of our expert solicitors.

 Compensation For A Broken Teeth Settlement

-If your broken tooth compensation claim is successful, there potentially can be two heads of loss which can make up your settlement value.
+If your broken tooth compensation claim is successful, there can be 2 heads of loss which can make up your settlement.

-General damages is the first head of loss and is always given for successful claims.
-This head of loss addresses the physical and psychiatric suffering you are experiencing from your broken tooth injury.
+General damages is the first head and is always given for successful claims.
+It addresses the physical and psychiatric suffering you experience from a broken tooth injury.
+In cases where such suffering results in monetary loss, the financial impact can be claimed for under special damages.

-Some factors that can affect how your general damages are valued include:
+Some factors that can affect how general damages are valued include:

 - Pain severity.